Frequently Asked Questions About Business Practices

 How can I be a managed care provider, and what are the pros and cons?

-Some managed care organizations may be looking for speech-language pathologists and audiologists to become providers on their panel.
+Some managed care organizations may be looking for audiologists and speech-language pathologists to become providers on their panel.
 The provider relations department will normally answer inquiries about becoming a provider and send out applications to those interested.
 Credentialing will also be performed by provider relations personnel.

 The advantage of being a participating provider with a managed care organization is that you may receive numerous referrals from the health plan that will result in an increased patient population.
 The disadvantage may be, however, depending on your compensation package, that you may see more patients than are economically viable, based on the revenue you receive from your contract with the managed care organization.